Press Release Gothenburg, Sweden on March 17, 2023

-The CEO and other members of the group management do not participate in the Board of Directors’ processing of, and resolutions on, remuneration-related matters when such matters concerns them.
+The CEO and other members of the group management do not participate in the Board of Directors’ processing of, and resolutions on, remuneration-related matters when such matters concern them.

 The Board of Directors shall annually draw up a remuneration report that shall be presented to the Annual General Meeting for approval.